thatonequill/aev-LastByte/doc/src/presentation.md

 The map, referred to as **`The Grid`**, will have a set flow (no procedural generation), with **partially random enemy placements**.

 It won’t be fully linear—you’ll need to backtrack to key points over time.
-Your goal is to **gather data**, after all.
+Your goal is to gather data after all.

 The Grid is divided into **Areas (`Shards`)**, and each Shard into **Nodes**.
 Nodes are explorable gameplay spaces.